roberto-rcj/Microcontrollers-Tricks---Creating-boolean-type-in-C-ANSI/README.md

     }
    ```

 this code is an example of declaration of variables that contain the states or informations about some sensor, actuator or state.
-As you can see,the two possibilities for those variables are: 1 or 0, on or off, true or false.
-But, when we declare a char type for this type of variable, in the true, we are allocating 1 BYTE = 8 bits, to store a information requested for only 1 BIT, or in other words...
+As you can see,there are two possibilities for those variables: 1 or 0, on or off, true or false.
+But, when we declare a char type for this type of variable, actually, we are allocating 1 BYTE = 8 bits, to store an information requested for only 1 BIT, or in other words...
 I´m using a variable able to store 8 real objects to store only one :(
 let´s see the memory space of the previous code:

   ```